When should you get a Dental Implant?

 • Infection – Similar to other surgeries, infection may occur in dental implants.
 The mouth acquires a lot of bacteria and if the surgical site becomes infected, it can compromise the treatment duration and outcome.
 With prescribed antibiotics, appropriate use of mouth rinses and sterile surgical technique, a patient can counter the effects of infection.

 • Inferior Dental and Lingual Nerve Damage – Inferior Dental and Lingual Nerves are major nerves in the lower jaw that supply sensation to the lower teeth, lower lip and tongue.
-Proper assessment and positioning of these nerves are viewed through digital radiographs, CT scans and iCAT scans to prevent direct trauma to these nerves.
-The nerves can recover from either partial or complete numbness caused by this trauma.
-On the other hand, Tingling (Paraesthesia) is considered as an indirect trauma caused by inflammation around the surgical site.
-This can recover once inflammation has subside.
+Dentists use digital radiographs, CT scans, and iCAT scans to assess and locate nerves.
+This helps prevent direct nerve trauma during treatment.
+Nerves may recover from partial or complete numbness caused by such trauma.
+Tingling, also called paraesthesia, can occur due to inflammation around the surgical site.
+This usually improves once the inflammation subsides.

 • Implant Failure – Failure can still occur regardless of the skill, care and experience of the dentist and the patient’s care and attention to the installed implants.
 There are many factors attributing to the patient’s implant success.
 If the implant fails, it needs to be removed so the bone and soft tissue can repair itself.
 Once healed, an implant may be possible again.